-Here is the story of my first encounter with a amazing sounding copy of Zep II back in 1995 or thereabouts.
+Here is the story of my first encounter with an amazing sounding copy of Zep II back in 1995 or thereabouts.

 I had a friend who had come into possession of a White Label Demo pressing of the album and wanted to trade it in to me for the Mobile Fidelity pressing that I had played for him once or twice over the years, and which we both thought was The King on that album.